NickG-Math/Mackey/Doc.md

 \section doc Documentation

-This documentation is organized in pages:
+This documentation is organized in pages as follows:

-* The  <a href="namespaces.html">Related pages</a> consisting of \ref index, \ref math, \ref use, \ref algo, \ref perf.
+* The  <a href="namespaces.html">Related pages</a> consist of \ref index, \ref math, \ref use, \ref algo, \ref perf.
 These explain how the program works, starting from the math and moving to more technical territory regarding the actual implementation.
-I recommend starting from these.

-* The pages <a href="namespaces.html">Namespaces</a>, <a href="annotated.html">Classes</a>  and <a href="files.html">Files</a> that are automatically generated pages by doxygen from the source code.
+* The pages <a href="namespaces.html">Namespaces</a>, <a href="annotated.html">Classes</a>  and <a href="files.html">Files</a> are automatically generated pages by doxygen from the source code.
 These offer a much more indepth look into all classes and functions of this project.
 Note that only public and protected members and named namespaces are documented.

 * I recommend starting with the <a href="namespaces.html">related pages</a> before moving and then moving to the other tabs.
 If you just want to use this library for computations, you only really have to go over the \ref how section.